apptentive/swift-example/README.md

 4. In the ViewController.swift file, you can replace the `Event_` string with an event name of your choosing.

 You should now be ready to build and run your app.
+You can tap the Engage button to send your event to the Apptentive API, or open the Message Center by tapping the Message Center button.
+The number represents the unread message count, and will be updated as messages from the app are replied to on the web app.